snu-sf-class/sf202301/README.md

     + Using [WSL](https://learn.microsoft.com/ko-kr/windows/wsl/install) allows you work on linux.
     + In WSL, [WSL extension of VS Code](https://learn.microsoft.com/ko-kr/windows/wsl/tutorials/wsl-vscode) is recommended.

+## Tactics

+- You can look up [Coq Reference Manual](https://coq.inria.fr/distrib/current/refman/proofs/writing-proofs/index.html) to know more about Coq tactics.

 #### Honor Code: *DO NOT CHEAT*
 - Do not copy others' source code, including other students' and resources around the web.
 Especially, do not consult with public repositories on software foundations.
 - Assignment score will be adjusted with the exam score.
 See above.